Jesse Heiman

-Jesse Wayne Heiman (born May 23, 1978) is an American actor and comedian, best known for his uncredited work as an extra in a wide variety of films and television shows.
+Jesse Wayne Heiman (born May 23, 1978) is an American actor, best known for his uncredited work as an extra in a wide variety of films and television shows.
 He is also known for appearing in a GoDaddy commercial at Super Bowl XLVII, alongside Bar Refaeli and Danica Patrick.

 Biography

 Early life

-Jesse Heiman was born on May 23, 1978 in Boston, Massachusetts, United States.
+Jesse Heiman was born on May 23, 1978, in Boston, Massachusetts, United States.
 He has stated that one side of his family is Jewish and the other side is Catholic and that he grew up celebrating Christmas and Hanukkah.
 In 1988, he moved to Austin, Texas.
-In May 2000, Heiman graduated the Texas State University in San Marcos with Bachelor of Arts degree in English studies.
-He moved to Los Angeles, California in September 2000.
+In May 2000, Heiman graduated the Texas State University in San Marcos with a bachelor of arts degree in English studies.
+He moved to Los Angeles, California, in September 2000.